Sarah P. L. Wolffe, Lady Wolffe: Nomination and appointment

 Wolffe became a member of the Outer House in March 2014.

 Tenure

 In September 2021, Wolffe announced her intention to step down as judge in the Court of Session.

-Academic career
+Academic and Professional career

-On 20 September 2021, Wolffe took up the position of Professor of Practice at the University of Strathclyde's Law School, where she teaches civil justice and commercial law.
+On 8 September 2026, Wolffe took up a position at the Institute for Advanced Studies in the Humanities.
+She was previously a Professor of Practice at the University of Strathclyde's Law School, where she taught civil justice and commercial law.
 She is also an Honorary Professor of the University of Edinburgh.